ianyepan/ianyepan.github.io/_posts/2021-05-24-editor-war.md

 the Editor War.
 Do take this opinionated article with a (big) grain of salt, as I'm obviously partial to Emacs.
 Objectively speaking, it doesn't matter which editor you use &mdash; at the end of the day, they're just tools.
-And the bottom line is you won't get paid based on which computing environment you use to accomplish the work.
+The brutal truth is you won't get paid based on which computing environment you use to accomplish the work.
 You get paid for how good your work is.